wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/ModbusQuickStart.md

 # Modbus TCP EDS adapter quick start

 The Modbus TCP EDS adapter is a component of Edge Data Store that defines connections to and receives data from Modbus TCP capable devices.
 The Modbus TCP EDS adapter can connect to multiple devices by defining one instance of the adapter for each device.
 The EDS installation includes the Modbus TCP EDS adapter and the option to add a single Modbus TCP EDS adapter instance.
-Additional instances can be configured after installation.
+Add additional instances after installation using the system components configuration.
 For more information about installation, see [Install Edge Data Store](xref:InstallEdgeDataStore).
 To get started collecting data with an instance of the Modbus TCP EDS adapter, you need to configure the data source, which specifies the device connection, and the data selection, which specifies the data to collect.

 The following diagram depicts the data flow of a single instance of Modbus TCP EDS adapter: